cesar-guillen/Code-HIghlighter-for-Chirpy-Jekyll-Theme/README.md

 ## Customization

 You can change the colour of the highlighted code wihin the css file.
-The simbols used to select the code to highlight the code can also be changed to your liking in the ruby file.
+The symbols used to select the code to highlight the code can also be changed to your liking in the ruby file.